iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

-Is the iPhone 17 Pro worth the upgrade?
-I compared it against the 16 Pro to find out
+Is the iPhone 17 Pro actually worth the upgrade?
+I compared it to the 16 Pro to find out

 Should you upgrade to the iPhone 17 Pro, or stick with the previous model?